 Greece is one of the world’s best multigenerational destinations, and a Greek islands cruise is one of the best ways to appreciate it.
 Activities at each port of call range from beaches to shopping, historic sites and museums that entertain mixed ages and interests.
 Let Celestyal Cruises do the planning, book expert tour guides, get you there — and back on board — and it’s one of the easiest and richest vacations ever.

 This year, as the robust rollout of vaccinations lifts the hopes and spirits of US travelers, Greece has opened her arms to visitors.
 Celestyal Cruises’ two ships will begin their Greek Islands cruises in late May, from Piraeus, the port of Athens.
-All passengers will need to show proof of completed vaccinations, a COVID-19 immunity, or a negative COVID-19 PCR test taken within 72 hours of embarkation.
+All passengers will need to show proof of completed vaccinations, a COVID-19 immunity, or a negative COVID-19 PCR test (at home testing available at 30% off is valid for ages 2+) taken within 72 hours of embarkation.

 If you do a Greek Islands cruise with a Greece-based cruise company like Celestyal Cruises, you get more perks: never having to pack and unpack, no rushing for ferries, stunning scenery enroute, onboard activities with a Greek cultural flair, bountiful fresh food, learning opportunities and kindness at every turn…